- Rating: PG-13

 The man beating the other didn’t let up.
 The man holding Louise back waved him away.
 “It isn’t anything to concern yourself with, sir.”

 “You’d be wrong, sir.
 I’m the governor of Wyoming.
-Cheyenne is my town, and you’re gonna explain in three seconds what you’re doing, or I’ll have you thrown in jail for obstruction.”
+Cheyenne is my town, and you’re going to explain in three seconds what you’re doing, or I’ll have you thrown in jail for obstruction.”

 “Did you just beat a woman, sir?
 What is the meaning of this?”